sitewhere/sitewhere.github.io/integration/mule.md

 technologies without having to write a lot of code.
 Mule has the concept of *flows* that pull in data from inbound endpoints, perform processing and decision logic, and route the resulting data to outbound endpoints.
-The AnyPoint platform includes out-of-the-box support for *cloud connectors* which allow flows to integrate with many of the many powerful cloud technologies such as Salesforce.com, Amazon S3, DropBox, Twitter, Google Calendars, and GitHub.
+The AnyPoint platform includes out-of-the-box support for *cloud connectors* which allow flows to interact with many powerful cloud technologies such as Salesforce.com, Amazon S3, DropBox, Twitter, Google Calendars, and GitHub.
 For a full list, take a look at the [connectors reference](http://www.mulesoft.org/connectors).